-Over a year has passed since I first landed in Athens with the intention of sticking around for one or two months before travelling onwards.
+I have been living in Greece for more than a year now.
+When I first landed in Athens in Summer 2017, I only intended to stick around for one or two months before travelling onwards.
 Something about the laid back Greek lifestyle, the food, and perhaps the hunky men sucked me in though and I’ve been living in Greece ever since.

 While I definitely believe that that is a very bold and unjust statement, all that glitters is definitely not gold either.
 This is a very honest account of my life in Greece.
 I hope my thoughts expressed here do not offend anyone.
 They are simply based on my experiences.

-As an individual white British woman, my experience is different to that of people of other genders and nationalities.
+As an individual white British woman, my experience is different from that of people of other genders and nationalities.

 I also acknowledge that for me, living in Greece means that I have it pretty good.
 As a Digital Nomad, I am here in Athens working remotely for American, Middle Eastern and British companies.